shdpl/nawia/Extensions/Sound/readme.txt

 ChangeLog
 ---------

+1.0.1	- Adapted to Horde3D 1.0.0 Beta3
 1.0	- Initial release

 ------------------------------------------------------------------------------------------
 Notes on sample application
 ------------------------------------------------------------------------------------------

 To run the sample, you have to build it first.
-You will also have to build ogg, vorbis and vorbisfile and make sure the Horde3D engine was built with the Sound extension.
-The demo should then be located inside the 'Binaries/Win32' folder.
-You will also need to make sure you copied the 'Binaries/Content' folder from the Sound extension package to your Horde3D SDK directory.
+The demo executable should then be located inside the 'Binaries/Win32' folder.
-You can then run the demo executable from the 'Binaries/Win32' directory.

 OpenAL will need to be installed prior to running the sample.

 Input: